SAPRC/MechGen/README.md

 **Affiliation:** College of Engineering Center for Environmental Research and Technology (CE-CERT), University of California, Riverside, California 92521

+**Reference::**

+Carter, W. P. L., Jiang, J., Orlando, J. J., and Barsanti, K. C.: Derivation of Atmospheric Reaction Mechanisms for Volatile Organic Compounds by the SAPRC Mechanism Generation System (MechGen), EGUsphere [preprint], https://doi.org/10.5194/egusphere-2023-2343, 2023.

+**User Manual::** The complete user manual can be found on the [MechGen](http://mechgen.cert.ucr.edu/)  website.
 For quick start guides on how to use the [web](http://mechgen.cert.ucr.edu/) version and Linux version of MechGen, please refer to the [wiki](https://github.com/SAPRC/MechGenv1/wiki) pages.

-See more details about the recent development of MechGen and SAPRC mechanisms on the [SAPRC](https://intra.engr.ucr.edu/~carter/SAPRC/) website.
+For more details about the development of MechGen and SAPRC mechanisms, please visit the and [SAPRC](https://intra.engr.ucr.edu/~carter/SAPRC/) website.

 ## Overvew